 - i.
-New construction and conversion proposals must meet the following criteria: - The proposed development shall not be located where the total of publically subsidized housing units (as defined in the Market Study Guidelines) equal more than 20% of all units in the census tract where the development will be located. - If the proposed development is located in the Kansas City or St. Louis Region, it shall not be located within a one (1) mile radius of any development that:

-(a) has been approved for Federal LIHTC, HOME, or Fund Balance funding through MHDC within the previous two (2) fiscal-year funding cycles; and (b) is less than 90% leased-up at the time of application submission.
+New construction and conversion proposals must meet the following criteria: - The proposed development shall not be located where the total of publically subsidized housing units (as defined in the Market Study Guidelines) equal more than 20% of all units in the census tract where the development will be located. - o If the proposed development is a new construction phased development, the previously approved development (i.e. Phase I or Phase II) must be 90% or greater leased up and have cost certified at least 90 days before the subsequent phased proposal can be submitted for consideration for funding.
+MHDC reserves the right to grant a waiver of this requirement at staff's discretion.
+The waiver must be requested and approved before application submission. - Notwithstanding the competitive scores of applications in a Geographic Region, MHDC may in its sole discretion, limit the number of developments in a specific market or city if MHDC determines that there is insufficient demand or that a particular development would have adverse impact on low income housing developments existing in a given market area. - In the event that multiple applications are submitted for a given market area that cannot support all of the developments that would have received recommendation for Commission approval in a Geographic Region, MHDC may select one (1) or more that will best serve the market demand for the area. - If the proposed development is located in the Kansas City or St. Louis Region, it shall not be located within a one (1) mile radius of any development that: - (a) has been approved for Federal LIHTC, State LIHTC, HOME, or Fund Balance funding through MHDC within the previous two (2) fiscal-year funding cycles; and (b) is less than 90% leased-up at the time of application submission.